A person is like a dish. It’s made up of various

 absolute truth.
 Traits are not diseases or genes that could be passed on

 one’s own self.
-Traits developed in a person are taught and/or developed by the
+Traits developed in a person are taught and/or developed by other persons and situations.
+That’s why children are called after their

 parents or grandparents or sometimes relatives- ‘she’s like her father, he’s